pereznetworks/TD-Project7/README.md

    *in time this readme will be edited to explain the inner-workings of a live app*

    *if/when the templator version is ready, it will be on a separate repo*

+   *this github does not go into how to launch the app online*

 # A Portfolio of Web Apps
     built as part of Full Stack Java Script, Team TreeHouse Tech Degree, Unit 7